Narona

-Narona /nəˈroʊnə/ (Ναρῶνα) was an Ancient Greek trading post on the Illyrian coast and later Roman city and bishopric, located in the Neretva valley in present-day Croatia, which remains a Latin Catholic titular see.
+Narona /nəˈroʊnə/ (Ναρῶνα) was an Ancient Greek trading post on the Illyrian coast and later Roman city and bishopric, located in the Neretva valley in present-day Vid, Croatia, which remains a Latin Catholic titular see.

 History

 It was founded as a Greek emporium in c.
 3rd/2nd century BC.
 First time it is mentioned in the chapter 24 of the Periplus of Pseudo-Scylax.
 Narona became the major Roman stronghold in the 1st century BC.
 It was part of the Roman province of Dalmatia.
 In the 6th century AD, it came under Byzantine rule.
-The settlement ceased to be in 7th century after the arrival of Slavic tribes in the region.
+The settlement ceased to be in 7th century after the arrival of Slavic tribes in the region (see Narentines).